sipeed/sipeed_wiki/docs/soft/maixpy/en/others/maixpy_faq.md

 possible reason:
   1. There is a problem with the OpenOCD debugging environment (the details are not explained here)
-  2. After burning ken_gen.bin, the JTAG debugging function of K210 will be permanently disabled
+  2. After burning key_gen.bin, the JTAG debugging function of K210 will be permanently disabled

 ## After downloading and saving the script to MaixPy internal flash, the board cannot update the firmware and cannot start the script